Niels Hoegh Bronnum: Second term (1915 – 1917)

 When Brønnum came back to Nigeria for his second term, he was not as alone.
 He had managed to maintain diplomatic relationships with the colonial administration by treating them in times of sickness, and he used these connections to request permission for teacher missionaries to help instruct the young Numan students who had been under his supervision.
 In 1915, a teacher named Mrs. Johnson became the first white woman granted permission to stay in Numan for the purpose of teaching.
 Thus, in 1915 the first Baptismal class was started in Numan.
-Several other teachers came to Numan including a Miss Erichsen, Miss Tillisch, Miss Hansine Kristiansen, and Brønnum's future second wife, Alberta Tholle.
+Several other teachers came to Numan including Miss Erichsen, Miss Tillisch, Miss Hansine Kristiansen, and Brønnum's future second wife, Alberta Tholle.
 As more missionaries like teachers and nurses had begun arriving under the Danish branch, Brønnum was able to organize a Missionaries' Conference in 1916 where he was elected chairman.
-In their conference, it was established that they would set up a second mission in the Kanakuru tribe just forty miles north of Numan.
-The Board of the Danish Mission sent a new missionary named Dr. Uhrenholt to take over the bulk of the medical work, as most of Brønnum's tasks were preaching and administrative work.
-Brønnum was often the one traveling from village to village, as he had learned the Bachama language.

 Notable accomplishments of the missionaries were the creation of the first church building and a medical center in Yola.
 Additionally, the missionaries founded a new school dedicated to educating missionaries.
 The missionaries had also begun talks of the foundation of a new church in Africa, with the guiding principle that "it must be natives who themselves should carry out the actual work of evangelism."
-Things came to a halt when his new wife, Albertha Tholle, caught malaria in 1917.
-When it was clear that none of their interventions in Nigeria were working and how her severe her condition had gotten, Brønnum broke off the second tour to accompany her back to Scotland to seek treatment.
-Not everyone responded well to his ending the tour early, as he was accused of abandoning the mission.
-After returning to Scotland, growing tensions between Brønnum and the mission led him to leaving the Danish Mission, and he resumed work in Scotland and England.